xonixx/xonixx.github.io/makesure.md

 In general, removing the possibility of variable substitution would also be an option.
 But it turns out that the few who already use makesure, myself included, are already [relying](https://github.com/xonixx/makesure/pull/81#issuecomment-976174461) on this feature.

 The result of painful reflections was a compromise solution.
 We still pass the string to the shell for execution, but before that we validate it with a carefully written [regular expression](https://github.com/xonixx/makesure/blob/v0.9.16/makesure.awk#L154).
 Yes, I know that [parsing with regular expressions is bad manners](https://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags/1732454#1732454).
 But we don't parse!
 We only cut off invalid inputs, and the shell parses.
-An interesting point.
-In fact, this regular expression is stricter than the shell parser:
+An interesting point to note.
+It appears that this regular expression is stricter than the shell parser:

 ```shell
 @define VERSION=1.2.3      # makesure won't accept